zavandr/gen-triality/README.md

 # On generation by triality automorphisms
 [GAP](https://www.gap-system.org/) code accompanying the paper entitled

-*On the solvable analogue of the Baer--Suzuki theorem and generation by conjugate trialities*
+*On the solvable analogue of the Baer-Suzuki theorem and generation by conjugate trialities*

 by Danila O. Revin and Andrei V. Zavarnitsine.